wesreisz-tw/prompt-library/commands/6-analyze-design-requirements.md

    - Document component properties and their accepted values
    - For each component, note which design tokens/variables it uses
    - Cross-reference with existing codebase components (via Code Connect)

+   **CRITICAL: Check for applicable shadcn/ui components**:
+   - For EACH component in the design, evaluate if a shadcn component exists
+   - Common shadcn components: Card, Button, Input, Textarea, Form, Dialog, Drawer, Select, Skeleton, etc.
+   - **DEFAULT TO SHADCN**: If a shadcn component exists, plan to use it with className customization
+   - Document: "Shadcn Component Mapping" section for each component
+   - Only skip shadcn if there's a technical incompatibility (rare)

 3. COMPONENT STATES ANALYSIS
    - Default state